Research funder open access publication policies

-Requirements for Monographs, book chapters and edited collections
+UKRI requirements for monographs, book chapters and edited collections

 In addition to UKRI, other researcher funders may also have their own open access or publishing policies.
 Prior to submitting any research outputs to publishers, check any contracts or information provided by your research funder, use the Sherpa tools below, or contact RaY (firstname.lastname@example.org) for advice.

-There are various tools and services that help researchers to comply with their research funder requirements.
+Sherpa Services provides tools and services to help researchers to comply with their research funder requirements.

-Plan S requires research publications which receive research funding from cOAlition S funders to be published immediately and freely available in compliant OA journals and platforms.
+Plan S requires research publications which receive research funding from cOAlition S funders to be published immediately and freely available in compliant open access journals and platforms.

-Plan S is based on some fundamental principles:
+Plan S is based on the following fundamental principles:

-- OA should be immediate with no embargoes
+- Open access should be immediate with no embargoes.

-- Research funders should commit to support OA publication fees at a reasonable level
+- Research funders should commit to support open access publication fees at a reasonable level.

 - Research funders should not support publication in hybrid (or mirror/sister) journals unless they are part of a transformative arrangement with a clearly defined endpoint.